Kuban Nogai uprising: Insurrection

 On April 8, 1783, the Russian empress Catherine II issued a manifesto, according to which Crimea, Taman and the Kuban were declared Russian possessions.
 This was interpreted as transferring the Nogais from Crimea to Russia.
-A significant part of the Black Sea Nogais (Yedisan, Edishkul, Dzhemboyluk) chose to migrate to the Kuban, not wishing to be Russian subjects.
+A significant part of the Black Sea Nogais (Yedisan, Edishkul, Dzhemboyluk) chose to migrate across the Kuban River, not wishing to be Russian subjects.

 In the early summer of 1783 Alexander Suvorov, the head of the Kuban Corps, attempted by persuasion and orders to persuade the Kuban Nogai to swear allegiance to the Russian Empire.
 At the same time, by order of Grigory Potemkin, preparations were made for the resettlement of the Nogais to the Urals, as well as to the Tambov Governorate and Saratov Governorate (west of the southern Urals).
 On June 28, 1783, the Kuban and Black Sea Nogai Mirzas took the oath of loyalty to Russia near Yeysk at the mouth of the Yeya River.
 The resettlement began under the escort of Russian and Cossack troops, who blocked all the fords and crossings of the Yeya River.